Meet the Artists

 Fred Jackson

-“As a plein air painter, I am most inspired by the felt moods and patterns that the natural and cultural landscapes evoke in me.”
+“As a plein air painter, I am most inspired by the felt moods and patterns that the natural and cultural landscapes evoke in me.
+My painting style is loose, bold, and expressive.”

 Russell Jewell